speedata/publisher/doc/manual/doc/description-en/directories.md

 lists: table of contents, list of articles or keyword index, are created by the same principle.
-The necessary data for the list (e.g. page number, article number) are saved in its own XML data structure, saved to the harddrive and used in the next publishing run.
+The necessary data for the list (e.g. page number, article number) are saved in its own XML data structure, saved to the hard drive and used in the next publishing run.

 To make the speedata publisher run more than once, it needs to be instructed by a switch on the [command line](commandline.html)